cabforum/servercert/docs/BR.md

 ### 6.1.1 Key pair generation

 #### 6.1.1.1 CA Key Pair Generation
-For CA Key Pairs that are either (i) used as a CA Key Pair for a Root Certificate or (ii) used as a CA Key Pair for a Subordinate CA Certificate, where the Subordinate CA is not the operator of the Root CA or an Affiliate of the Root CA, the CA SHALL:
+For CA Key Pairs that are either

+  i. used as a CA Key Pair for a Root Certificate or ii. used as a CA Key Pair for a Subordinate CA Certificate, where the Subordinate CA is not the operator of the Root CA or an Affiliate of the Root CA, the CA SHALL:

 1. prepare and follow a Key Generation Script,
 2. have a Qualified Auditor witness the CA Key Pair generation process or record a video of the entire CA Key Pair generation process, and